imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="markchatsunreadbulk"></a>
 # **MarkChatsUnreadBulk**
-> void MarkChatsUnreadBulk (MarkChatsUnreadBulkInputObject markChatsUnreadBulkInputObject, bool? xIgnoreNullValues = null)
+> void MarkChatsUnreadBulk (MarkChatsUnreadBulkInputObject markChatsUnreadBulkInputObject)

 Mark several chats as UNread by chat ids or mark all chats as UNread